 Update: The Virginia State Bar has issued an alert about the severance agreement scam. https://www.vsb.org/site/news/item/scam_involving_severance_agreement

-Practice pointer for attorneys: Always be wary of emails from potential clients in which they claim a large sum is owed to them.
+Practice pointer for attorneys: Always be wary of emails from potential out-of-state clients, who claim that they are owed a large sum of money for severance pay, alimony arrears, or sale of equipment.
 Always meet in person with the potential client.
 Never deposit a cashier’s check without verifying its source and authenticity.